This fourth

 themselves as much as for other people.
 Would people

-who know you describe you that way?
+who know you describe you thatway?

-Use this profile to gause how
+use this profile to gauge how

 mature you are